neuroinformatics-unit/software-skills/docs/source/courses/software-skills.md

 The aim of the course is to introduce basic concepts of programming in Python, and establish a community of Python users.
 It is a hands-on course, in which we will guide you through the process of writing your first Python script and teach you some best practices.

-The course will run over two days.
+The course will run over two days, 2.5-3h per day with a break in between.

 Instructors: Igor Tatarnikov, Sofía Miñano

 **Day 1**

-Morning
+Part 1
 * Aims
 * Why learn Python?
 * How to work with Python?